lzwjava/blog-source/resume.md

 ### Beijing Square Root Inc, Founder & Full Stack Engineer, 2016.07 - 2019.12

-* From January 2018 to December 2019, I led a team of around 20 full-time or part-time employees to complete nearly 50 small software projects for customers.
-The types of projects include small programs, apps, websites, and games.
-The revenue exceeded 3 million RMB and the profit exceeded 700 thousand RMB.
-I was responsible for project negotiation, project management, and some software development in the team.
+* Beijing Square Root Inc. ran two businesses in 3.5 years.
+From July 2016 to September 2017, it rolled out Fun Live, a knowledge live broadcast platform.
+Users can participate in online knowledge lectures such as programming or design here.
+It gained 30000 users and millions of page views.
+From January 2018 to December 2019, it transformed into a software consulting business and did 50 small software projects for customers, including websites, games, and apps.
+The revenue was around 3 million RMB and the profit was around 700 thousand RMB.
-* From July 2016 to September 2017, Fun Live, a live broadcast platform for software engineering lectures, was launched.
-In one year, nearly 30,000 users were obtained.
-Started my own business for the first time, and the marketing, and software development were mainly done by myself.
+* In knowledge platform period, I was responsible for most software development and marketing.
+In software consulting period, I was responsible for project negotiation, project management, and some software development.
-* During these years, I used technologies like PHP, Java, Python, Spring, Vue, HTML, Laravel, MySQL, Redis, WebSocket, Aliyun, Spring Boot, MiniProgram, WeChat SDK, and DevOps tools, etc.
+* We leveraged cloud technologies and modern frameworks like PHP, Java, Python, Spring, Vue, HTML, Laravel, MySQL, Redis, WebSocket, Alibaba Cloud, Spring Boot, MiniProgram, WeChat SDK, and DevOps tools, etc.

 ### LeanCloud, Software Engineer, 2014.07 - 2015.11